swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 let program = ProgramBuilder()
 ```

-Finally, the interpreter is similar to the previous version, except that it now has two sub-interpreters for the two instruction sets:
+Finally, we can implement the interpreter in the same way that we did earlier, except that this one has two sub-interpreters for the two instruction sets:

 ```fsharp